3rd September, 2020

 Before you travel, you should check at what times the Congestion Charge applies.

 How does it work?

 Basically, cameras read your vehicle registration number as you enter, drive within or exit the Congestion Charging Zone.
 Your reg is then checked against a database and, if you haven’t paid, you’ll be issued with a Penalty Charge Notice (PCN) and fined.
 The current penalty charge can be found on the TFL website.

 Failure to pay this can lead to legal action being taken.
 If you have paid your Congestion Charge, or your vehicle is exempt from charges or 100% discounted, the record of your vehicle will be automatically wiped from the database.

 The TFL website has all the information you need on how to pay for the Congestion Charge, but it’s recommended you do so online.
 Be sure to pay using links on the TFL site in order to avoid payment fraud.

 Who is exempt from or discounted under the Congestion Charge?

 Not all drivers have to pay the Congestion Charge.
-Exemptions, discounts and possible refunds apply to:
+Exemptions, discounts and possible refunds are available depending on your circumstances.

 In the same vein, don’t risk paying the penalty for driving without adequate car insurance.
-With Direct Line, it’s quick and easy to apply for a quote for our great value car insurance online.
-Buy online at today and you could also benefit from an instant online discount.
+With Direct Line, it’s quick and easy to apply for a quote for our car insurance online.

 Please note that the information contained within this article is correct at the time of creation.
 Information may have changed since this article was published by Direct Line.